Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Abstract

 \section{Abstract}

-In recent years, transition metal dichalcogenides (TMDs) have garnered {\blue great} interest as topological materials.
-In particular, monolayers of centrosymmetric $\beta$-phase TMDs have been identified as 2D topological insulators, and bulk crystals of noncentrosymmetric $\gamma$-phase MoTe$_2$ and WTe$_2$ have been identified as type-II Weyl semimetals.
-However, ARPES and STM probes of these semimetals have revealed huge, ``arc-like'' surface states that overwhelm, and are sometimes mistaken for, the {\red much smaller} topological surface Fermi arcs of bulk type-II Weyl points.
-In this work, we calculate the bulk and surface electronic structure of $\beta$-MoTe$_2$, finding that is in fact a $\mathbb{Z}_{4}$-nontrivial higher-order topological insulator (HOTI) driven by double band inversion, and that it exhibits the \emph{same} surface features as $\gamma$-MoTe$_2$ and $\gamma$-WTe$_2$.
-We find that these surface states are not topologically trivial, as previously characterized {\red by the research that differentiated them from the Weyl Fermi arcs}, but rather are the characteristic split and gapped fourfold Dirac surface states of a HOTI.
-In $\beta$-MoTe$_2$, this indicates that it would exhibit helical pairs of hinge states if it were bulk-insulating, and in $\gamma$-MoTe$_2$ and $\gamma$-WTe$_2$, these surface states represent {\blue vestiges of HOTI phases without inversion symmetry that are nearby in parameter space and which may be accessible by symmetry-preserving strain {\red or lattice distortion that annihilates the Weyl points}}.
-We also show that when the effects of SOC are neglected, $\beta$-MoTe$_2$ is a nodal-line semimetal with $\mathbb{Z}_{2}$-nontrivial monopole nodal lines.
-This finding establishes that monopole nodal lines driven by double band inversion are the weak-SOC limit of HOTIs.
+In recent years, transition metal dichalcogenides (TMDs) have garnered great interest as topological materials.
+In particular, monolayers of centrosymmetric $\beta$-phase TMDs have been identified as 2D topological insulators (TIs), and bulk crystals of noncentrosymmetric $\gamma$-phase MoTe$_2$ and WTe$_2$ have been identified as type-II Weyl semimetals.
+However, ARPES and STM probes of these semimetals have revealed huge, ``arc-like'' surface states that overwhelm, and are sometimes mistaken for, the much smaller topological surface Fermi arcs of bulk type-II Weyl points.
+In this letter, we calculate the bulk and surface electronic structure of both $\beta$- and $\gamma$-MoTe$_2$.
+We find that $\beta$-MoTe$_2$ is in fact a $\mathbb{Z}_{4}$-nontrivial higher-order TI (HOTI) driven by double band inversion and exhibits the \emph{same} surface features as $\gamma$-MoTe$_2$ and $\gamma$-WTe$_2$.
+We discover that these surface states are not topologically trivial, as previously characterized by the research that differentiated them from the Weyl Fermi arcs, but rather are the characteristic split and gapped fourfold Dirac surface states of a HOTI.
+In $\beta$-MoTe$_2$, this indicates that it would exhibit helical pairs of hinge states if it were bulk-insulating, and in $\gamma$-MoTe$_2$ and $\gamma$-WTe$_2$, these surface states represent vestiges of HOTI phases without inversion symmetry that are nearby in parameter space.
+Using nested Wilson loops and first-principles calculations, we explicitly demonstrate that when the Weyl points in $\gamma$-MoTe$_2$ are annihilated, which may be accomplished by symmetry-preserving strain or lattice distortion, $\gamma$-MoTe$_2$ becomes a \emph{non-symmetry-indicated, noncentrosymmetric} HOTI.
+We also show that, when the effects of SOC are neglected, $\beta$-MoTe$_2$ is a nodal-line semimetal with $\mathbb{Z}_{2}$-nontrivial monopole nodal lines (MNLSM).
+This finding confirms that MNLSMs driven by double band inversion are the weak-SOC limit of HOTIs, implying that MNLSMs are higher-order topological \emph{semimetals} with flat-band-like hinge states, which we find to originate from the corner modes of 2D ``fragile'' TIs.